RohanDebroy/url-shortener/Readme.md

-# First stab at building api with Rust
+# First stab at building an api with Rust
+Just learning rust not a proper api.

 ## TODO
 - Fix issue where the view counter is not updating while redirecting.